PrimeKey Analysis Singapore: A Property Analysis Tool for Smarter Condo Shortlisting

 What is PrimeKey Analysis in Singapore property?

 PrimeKey Analysis is a property scoring framework used to assess Singapore condos and private residential projects across fundamentals like MRT connectivity, URA growth areas, the GLS pipeline, project size, remaining tenure, rental yield, nearby primary schools, and HDB upgrader demand.
-It helps buyers compare projects in a structured way instead of relying on price, PSF, or showroom impressions.
-The score reflects the property's fundamentals, not your personal financial or lifestyle fit.
+It helps buyers compare projects in a structured way instead of relying only on price, PSF, or showroom impressions.

 What are the 8 PrimeKey factors?

-The eight factors are distance to MRT, remaining lease tenure, nearby HDB MOP upgrader pool, upcoming Government Land Sales nearby, URA growth hotspots, project size, rental yield of the area, and nearby primary schools.
-Together they help assess a property's livability, rental appeal, resale strength, and long-term demand drivers.
-Their importance shifts depending on whether you're buying for own stay, investment, or an upgrade.
+The eight PrimeKey factors are distance to MRT, remaining lease tenure, nearby HDB MOP upgrader pool, upcoming Government Land Sales nearby, URA growth hotspots, project size, rental yield of the area, and nearby primary schools.
+Together, they help assess livability, rental appeal, resale strength, and long-term demand drivers.

 Is a high PrimeKey score enough to decide on a condo?

-No. A high score may point to stronger fundamentals, but it doesn't mean the condo suits every buyer.
-You still need to review your financial comfort, CPF position, family needs, timeline, and exit plan.
-A property can score well and still be unsuitable if you're overstretched or the lifestyle fit is poor.
-The score informs the decision; it doesn't make it.
+No. A high PrimeKey score may point to stronger property fundamentals, but it does not mean the condo suits every buyer.
+You still need to review your financial comfort, CPF position, family needs, renovation budget, timeline, and exit plan.
+The score informs the decision; it does not make the decision for you.

 What does PrimeKey Analysis not measure?

-PrimeKey doesn't measure your personal situation.
-It doesn't assess your cash buffer, CPF refund position, comfort with debt, family priorities, renovation budget, sell-buy timeline, or future life plans.
-These need to be reviewed separately before you decide whether a property fits your overall plan.
+PrimeKey Analysis does not measure your personal situation.
+It does not assess your cash buffer, CPF refund position, comfort with debt, family priorities, renovation budget, sell-buy timeline, or future life plans.
+These should be reviewed separately before deciding whether a property fits your overall plan.

 Is PrimeKey Analysis only for investors?

-No. It's useful for both investors and own-stay buyers.
-Investors may focus on rental yield, tenant demand, and resale liquidity.
-Own-stay buyers may focus on MRT access, schools, environment, and layout.
-The same score is read differently depending on your objective — which is why your buyer profile matters as much as the number.
+No. PrimeKey Analysis can be useful for both investors and own-stay buyers.
+Investors may focus more on rental yield, tenant demand, and resale liquidity.
+Own-stay buyers may focus more on MRT access, nearby schools, environment, and long-term livability.
+The same score can be read differently depending on your objective.

 How does CPF affect condo shortlisting in Singapore?